Date of Degree

 Copyright 2011 Hongbo Dong

 Dong, Hongbo.
-"Copositive programming: separation and relaxations." dissertation, University of Iowa, 2011.
+"Copositive programming: separation and relaxations."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.